Pupil Premium & Catch-Up Premium

 - Students who are eligible for Free School Meals (FSM).

-- Students that have been eligible for FSM in the last six years (FSM Ever 6).
+- Students who have been eligible for FSM in the last six years (FSM Ever 6).

 - Students who are currently, or have ever been, looked after or in care (LAC).

 - Students from a Forces background.

-At St. Birinus School in 2017/18, 21% of our students attract Pupil Premium funding, the purpose of which is to raise the attainment of disadvantaged pupils of all abilities to reach their potential.
+At St Birinus School in 2018/19, 21% of our students attracted Pupil Premium funding, the purpose of which is to raise the attainment of disadvantaged pupils of all abilities to reach their potential.

 The school receives quarterly funding for each of the above groups of students in varying amounts, which must be used to support students or take away financial barriers that could be hindering their progress within school.
-The government expects the school to track each of the student’s progress and how the funding is being spent.
+The government expects the school to track each student’s progress and how the funding is being spent.